openfaas/docs/docs/openfaas-pro/federated-gateway.md

 Onboard the customer, do this only once.

-1) [Setup Keycloak](https://www.keycloak.org/) within your Kubernetes cluster and expose it on the Internet with Ingress, Istio or Inlets.
+1. [Setup Keycloak](https://www.keycloak.org/) within your Kubernetes cluster and expose it on the Internet with Ingress, Istio or Inlets.
-2) Obtain a client ID and Client Secret for the customer, save these in your Key Management System or encrypt them into your database
+2. Obtain a client ID and Client Secret for the customer, save these in your Key Management System or encrypt them into your database
-3) Install the federated gateway to the customer's cluster using the helm chart, setting the `issuer` and `audience` in the Helm chart values.
+3. Install the federated gateway to the customer's cluster using the [federated-gateway Helm chart](https://github.com/openfaas/faas-netes/tree/master/chart/federated-gateway), setting the `issuer` and `audience` in the Helm chart values.
 The issuer field corresponds to the URL of your Keycloak instance, and the audience is the client ID you created.

 For testing and development, we run Keycloak on a workstation using Docker, and [expose it to the Internet over an inlets HTTPS tunnel](https://docs.inlets.dev/tutorial/automated-http-server/).